fronteers/fronteers-conference/_input/speakers.md

 navigation: Speakers
 order: 2
 ---
-This year we're back at **2 days**, tightly packed with super interesting talks!
-And as usual, we're not covering just one area of the web, but we want our speakers to provide us with the big picture.
-We can say that we are very pleased with **this year's line-up**, which reflects that very well.
+This year we wanted to be back with 2 days, tightly packed with super-interesting talks.
+And as usual, we would've not covered just one area of the web, but we wanted our speakers to provide us with the big picture.
+We can say that we were very pleased with **this year's line-up**, which reflects that very well.

-These are the topics our wonderful MC [Henri Helvetica](/speakers/henri-helvetica/) will lead you through over the course of those two days:
+These would have been the topics our wonderful MC [Henri Helvetica](/speakers/henri-helvetica/) would have lead you through over the course of those two days:

 *   W3C and CSS Working Group veteran **[Chris Lilley](/speakers/chris-lilley/)** will present us with a plethora of new CSS color gamuts, spaces and color functions, allowing us for the first time to tap into more vibrant, high dynamic colors  - and you'll learn about their intricacies and implementation shortcomings.
 *   We are more than stoked at the fact that YouTube "giant" **[Kevin Powell](/speakers/kevin-powell/)** chose us to be the first conference to ever present at!
 He will lay out his idea on a modern and more robust approach for authoring CSS.